alceufc/rsc_model/README.md

 > paramEst = fit_model(Tcell, @rsc_model, 'paramGuess', paramGuess);
 ```

 The function `plot_iat_hist_fit` compares the log-binned histogram for real data against synthetic time-stamps.
-If both histograms are similar then the RSC fit was successful:
+If both histograms are similar, then the RSC fit was successful:

 ```
 > timeStampTotal = numel(cell2mat(Tcell));